veniamin-ilmer/math/balanced-ternary-logic/readme.md

 | + | + | 0 |   | + | - |
 | + | + | + |   | + | 0 |

-Luckily this formula exactly matches ternary addition between 3 numbers.
+This formula exactly matches ternary addition between 3 numbers.
 Awesome.

+But how to handle negation?

+## Subtraction

+Something of interest in binary logic, is that NOT is not the same thing as negation.
+To perform negation, computers usually have to perform [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement), where you first do NOT, and then add one.

+This logic might be simpler with balanced ternary, because the negative of any balanced ternary number simply involves flipping around the signs.
+For example the negative of +0-- is -0++.